dvudd/CI_PP2/README.md

 </details>
 <details><summary>Bug: Monsters damage is miscalculated</summary>
 There was a typo in the `monsterTurn()`function.
+This added the players toHit value to the monsters attack.
 ```js
 let attackRoll = diceRoll + player.toHit;
 ```
-This added the players toHit instead of the monsters.
 This was fixed with:
 ```js
 let attackRoll = diceRoll + currentMonster.toHit;